We just have to win this election because he's even predicting a bloodbath.

 A guy drives a limo to the Occupy Wall Street rally.

-Whether it's a lack of father, abuse, drugs, and they have no personal accountability.
+But also, deeply troubling because you can see the way they've been raised, whether it's a lack of father, abuse, drugs, and they have no personal accountability.

-And so what they're saying is I don't have problems.
+And so what they're saying is, I don't have problems.

 Society is the problem.